 Participants were very satisfied in a meeting and information they received.
 They like to have face-to-face meeting couple of times a year and they want to be informed via e-mail every time when something new and significant happen in the project.

 A meeting was organized at the end of November 2017 by the Ministry of Health in France.
-Proof of the event will be delivered by the project partner as soon as possible.
+Key stakeholders showed great interest in the ADVANTAGE JA activities and aims.

 Hungary is working in the WP 6 as leader of physical activity task.
 The meeting was held at the Seniors Council's Physical activity working group.
 Participants to the meeting included: 1.
 Dr Attila Beneda Deputy State Secretary for Family and Demographic Policy; 2.
 Sarolta Monspart Member of the Seniors Council; 3.
 Dr. Tamás Révai Medical Care Service of District Zugló, Chief of Medicine; 4.
 Prof. Dr. Béla Székács, President of Hungarian Association of Gerontology and Geriatrics; 5.
 Györgyi Némethné Jankovics, President of The Union of The Hungarian Olda ged Pensioners Associations; 6.
 Dr Sándor nagy Member of The Union of The Hungarian Oldaged Pensioners Associations; 7.
 László Tamás Toldi, Local Government & Municipality of District 11 of Budapest, Újbuda, official in charge of ageing and project manager of programme of Újbuda 60+; 8.
 Imréné Kusovszky, Member of Seniors Council; 9.
 Tibor Száz, State Secretariat fof Sport; 10.
 Péterné Sántha, Deputy Mayor of District 8 of Budapest, Józsefváros; 11.
 Péter Csizmadia, Ministry of Human Capacities.